 LESSONS FOR ALL AGES

-TEACHING FOR OVER 16 YEARS
+TEACHING FOR 20 YEARS

 Advanced lessons for Cello as well as intermediate lessons for piano

 A bit about my pedagogy: My undergraduate piano teacher told me that, rather than adhering to one strict series of books, each student within the piano pedagogy has different needs.
 Dr. Cranmer inspired me to develop a curriculum that included repertoire from varying authors for each student.
 My cello teacher, Lorne Munroe, told me stories about Bernstein’s “Young People’s Concerts.”
 I took these ideas into the studio in the form of theory and composition lessons.

 Words given by students and their parents - some play casually, another has recently performed at Carnegie Hall!

 Sarah was the first piano teacher for both of our daughters, who each have very different personalities, and she was absolutely wonderful for both girls.
 Teaching a 5-year-old any new skill is a challenge, but training a child to master the motor skills of playing a keyboard instrument, while simultaneously laying the foundation for reading and understanding written music, is quite an undertaking.
 Ms. Sarah has a gentle, kind, non-intimidating nature.
 This, combined with boundless patience and a genuine enthusiasm for teaching, allows her to encourage young students to do their best.
 If your child has expressed an interest in learning to play, Sarah is a wonderful choice to set them on the path to a life of music!

 Sarah came to our home to give piano lessons to 4 of my children for a number of years.
 Not only was she a fantastic teacher, but took the time to develop friendships with each one of my kids.
 Encouraging them in each of their endeavors.
 I highly recommend her!